 What is Performance Management?

-Performance Management began around 60 years ago as a source of income justification and was used to determine an employee’s wage based on performance.
+Beginning around 60 years ago as a source of income justification Employee PM was used to determine an employee’s wage based on performance.

 Organisations used this new method to drive behaviours from the employees to get specific outcomes.
 In practice this worked well for certain employees who were solely driven by financial rewards.
 However, where employees were driven by learning and development of their skills, it failed miserably.